Richmond, VA Domestic Violence Defense Lawyer

 Even if they never learned about your situation, your criminal record would display your charge.
 As a result, you may lose your job and future employment opportunities, as well as the ability to secure housing and financial assistance.

-Further, the victim may file a restraining order against you, prohibiting you from living in your home, seeing your children and enjoying a stable livelihood.
+Further, the victim may file a restraining order against you, prohibiting you from living in your home, seeing your children, and enjoying a stable livelihood.

 He will guide you through your case every step of the way so you can understand what is happening throughout your experience.
 As a former prosecutor who served as Virginia’s Assistant Attorney General, Mr. Galanides obtains a rare yet invaluable insight into both sides of the law.

-By staying up to date on changes to domestic violence laws, effective defense strategies and criminal court procedures, he is the proactive defense lawyer you can depend on to defend your domestic violence charges.
+By staying up to date on changes to domestic violence laws, effective defense strategies, and criminal court procedures, he is the proactive defense lawyer you can depend on to defend your domestic violence charges.